Head-to-head comparison across 1benchmark categories. Overall scores shown here use BenchLM's provisional ranking lane.

 1M

 Pick MiMo-V2.5-Pro if you want the stronger benchmark profile.
-GPT-4.1 nano only becomes the better choice if knowledge is the priority or you want the cheaper token bill.
+GPT-4.1 nano only becomes the better choice if knowledge is the priority or you would rather avoid the extra latency and token burn of a reasoning model.

 GPT-4.1 nano has the edge for knowledge tasks in this comparison, averaging 50.3 versus 48.
-MiMo-V2.5-Pro stays close enough that the answer can still flip depending on your workload.
+Inside this category, AA-Omniscience Index is the benchmark that creates the most daylight between them.

 For engineers, researchers, and the plain curious — a weekly brief on new models, ranking shifts, and pricing changes.